-Unit 1: Analysis of a Major Literary Work in Historical/Cultural Context
+Unit 8: Analysis of Literature in Historical/Cultural Context

-Harper Lee's To Kill a Mockingbird is the focus of this unit.
-Students apply their understanding of literary elements introduced earlier in the year to this full-length work.
-In particular, students consider the novel within its historical and cultural context, and they analyze how the author's choices shape each character's point of view and establish his or her unique identity and perspective.
-Relevant non-fiction pieces supplement students' study of this novel.
+Harper Lee's To Kill a Mockingbird is a core literary text.
+Students will read Bryan Stevenson's Just Mercy or excerpts from the text alongside TKM to view another, modern perspective on the issues in the core text.
+Students may also read George Orwell's Animal Farm as a work of literature responding to a historical situation, the Russian Revolution.
+In the reading of Animal Farm, students will also become familiar with fables as a storytelling genre.
+In both historical literary units, students will review basic literary elements, consider each text within its historical and cultural context, and analyze how an author's choices shape each character's point of view and establish his or her unique identity and perspective.
+Relevant non-fiction texts supplement students' study of these novels.
 Students may also analyze a speech from the text in this unit, and/or they may evaluate a film adaptation of the work.
 Throughout the study of the literature, students engage in informal writing (analytical journals, responses, impromptu pieces) to support their reading and discussion.